Nestled on the ridge of Quezon City’s Batasan Hills district is the former seat of the Philippine Parliament, the Batasang Pambansa Complex.

 Around the Legislative Library, Archives and Museum’s lobby are three abstract wooden sculptures by Jose Mendoza.
 Untitled and undated, these works are a breakaway from Mendoza’s classic style.

 Jose M. Mendoza is a classicist sculptor; who is most known for his monuments in Makati City, such as the Gabriela Silang along Ayala Avenue, Pio del Pilar at Paseo de Roxas, and Sultan Kudarat at Makati Avenue.
 Mendoza first graduated with an advertising degree, from the University of Santo Tomas (UST), and started working for a printing press.
 Mendoza’s color blindness proved to be a hindrance to his work, and he decided to continue his studies at the University of the Philippines (U.P.).
 Mendoza didn’t complete his studies in U.P., as he focus on his apprenticeship under the National Artist, Napoleon Abueva.
 When Mendoza struck out on his own, he gained the patronage of the Ayala family, who commissioned him to create the iconic monuments of Makati City.
-Later on, Mendoza travelled to the USA, where he apprenticed under Prof. Elden Deft of Kansas University, and learned ceramic shell casting.
+Later on, Mendoza traveled to the USA, where he apprenticed under Prof. Elden Deft of Kansas University, and learned ceramic shell casting.
 Mendoza usually avoids art competitions and exhibitions, and focuses on his public sculptures and other works.

 At a park beside the Legislative Library, Archives and Museum, there is the Heritage Tree.
 A Molave tree (Diospyros Blancoi), it is the oldest tree in the compound, and it is estimated to have been planted in 1940.